Sh-31/Relational-Group-Activity-Recognition/README.md

 #### Single Frame Models:

 - **B1-NoRelations:** In the first stage, Resnet50 is fine-tuned and a person is represented with 2048-d features.
-In the second stage, each person is connected to a shared dense layer of 128 features, then the person representations (each of length 128 features) are pooled, and then fed to a softmax layer for group activity classification.
+In the second stage, each person is connected to a shared dense layer of 128 features.
+The person representations (each of length 128 features) are then pooled and fed to a softmax layer for group activity classification.

-- **RCRG-1R-1C:** Pretrained Resnet50 network is fine-tuned and a person is represented with 4096-d features, then a single relational layer (1R), all people in 1 clique (1C), so all-pairs relationships are learned.
+- **RCRG-1R-1C:** Pretrained Resnet50 network is fine-tuned and a person is represented with 2048-d features, then a single relational layer (1R), all people in 1 clique (1C), so all-pairs relationships are learned.

 - **RCRG-1R-1C-!tuned:** Same as previous variant, but Pretrained Resnet50 network without fine-tuning.